ManiaExchange/GeryKnockout/CONTRIBUTING.md

 ---

-- NextChallenge
 - RestartChallenge/ChallengeRestart

-Results in error code -1000 (Change in progress), if proceeding to next round, in Finish and Synchronization.
-Otherwise, results in error code -1000 in Synchronization (but works in Finish).
+Results in error code -1000 (Change in progress) in Synchronization.
+Results in error code -1000 (Change in progress) in Finish but only if proceeding to next round on the same map; it works in the podium sequence.

 ---

+- NextChallenge

+Results in error code -1000 (Change in progress) during Synchronization and Finish.

+---

 - SendDisplayManialinkPage
 - SendDisplayManialinkPageToLogin

-May not have an effect with custom_ui when called in onBeginSynchronization (but could be due to TMGery)
+May not have an effect with custom_ui when called in onBeginSynchronization (but could be due to TMGery).
+Results in error code -1000 if you try to force a spectator target but the player is not in spec.
+Results in error code -1000 if the target player can not be found.

 ---